iOS 14.5 campaign management best practices

 The same cold start challenges that existed for former cost per install (CPI) campaigns will also apply to target cost per install (tCPI) campaigns, and being patient for a few days will help give campaigns their best chance at success.
 To learn more about CPI and tCPI changes check out our App Readiness Guide in the resource center.

 2. Use lower daily budget caps to manage risk

 Start with a daily budget cap of $50 to mitigate the risk of overspending.
 CPM billing with Unity enables lower daily budget caps than had previously been available and using such lower daily caps in the beginning of new campaigns will help advertisers avoid overspending on high eCPIs before real performance can be observed.

 After several days, advertisers can increase daily budget caps to allow more scale to be achieved after the initial exploration.

 Mitigate the risk of spending to test creatives on iOS by testing them on Android instead.
 User acquisition on Android is still business as usual so using it to test the effectiveness of ad creatives is a simple way to find out what works and what doesn’t before committing new creatives to campaigns in iOS.
 Read more about ad creative best practices.

-4. Focus on app and campaign level reporting
+4. Focus on app, campaign level, and creative packs-based reporting

-On iOS 14.5 reporting on creative and source level will be limited.
+On iOS 14.5 reporting on creative and source level will be somewhat limited.
 Although source level bidding is still available in iOS, it will be challenging to understand performance per source due to Apple’s privacy threshold that prevents source information to be available for all SKAd installs.
-By focusing on app, and campaign level reporting advertisers will give themselves the most complete view of performance with the data that is available.
+By focusing on app, and campaign level or creative packs-based reporting, advertisers will give themselves the most complete view of performance with the data that is available.

 5. Limit campaigns to 50 per app